 The Office of Victim Assistance can confidentially talk through the different options for reporting a complaint to the university or to law enforcement, and assist with seeking medical assistance or orders of protection through the courts.

-Any incident of sexual misconduct, intimate partner abuse (including dating and domestic violence), stalking, protected-class discrimination or harassment, or related retaliation can be reported to the Office of Institutional Equity and Compliance (OIEC) at 303-492-2127; by email at email@example.com; or through the online reporting form (anonymous reporting option available).
+Any incident of sexual misconduct, intimate partner violence (including dating and domestic violence), stalking, protected-class discrimination or harassment, or related retaliation can be reported to the Office of Institutional Equity and Compliance (OIEC) at 303-492-2127; by email at email@example.com; or through the online reporting form (anonymous reporting option available).